Rocky-MPN/Frontend/Scrimba/Hometown-Project/README.md

-# Scrimba - Business Card
+# Scrimba - Hometown Project

 This is a solution to the Frontend Developer Career Path module 2 - Solo Project - on Scrimba [Frontend Career Path](https://scrimba.com/learn/frontend)